ifu-lobuntu/jbpm-designer-extensions/jbpm-designer-vdml/vdml-collaborative-economy-intro.md

 ## Business Relationship management rather than Customer Relationship Managenement
 At the risk of repeatin the previous paragraph, everything that was said there can be said w.r.t. how jBPM NRP handles customers.
 All business relationships are handled uniformly, whether it is with a supplier or a customer.
 In a networked collaboration, it is often difficult to predict the multiplicity of suppliers as compared to the multiplicity of customers, and often customers can also become suppliers.
 There is therefore no point in giving structuring the B2C and B2B relationships any differently.
 Ultimately, any relationship is really just between two participants, and exactly the same negotiation process is supported in all relationships.
 The focus on relationships in jBPM NRP also allows it to leverage existing social platforms to harvest relationship information, but then to enrich this information with more useful contextual information as it emerges from a history of exchanges.

+## Business Relationship management rather than Human Resource Managenement
+Ditto.
+The employee-employer relationship is just another business relationship.
+And it is up to each business and their employees to uniquely define the relationship that they have.

 In exploring how jBPM NRP differs from ERP solutions, we have alluded to a new style of economic activity we called "networked economic collaboration".
 Given how important this style of economic activity is for the paradigm shift jBPM NRP represents, a deeper exploration of this style of economic activity is warranted.

 #2 The Networked Economy.
-There are currently many different economic initiatives that claim to leverage the highly interconnected world of the 21st century.
-Examples are the Circular Economy, Commons-based Peer production, Peer to Peer business, the Sharing Economy, Open Enterprise, Open Manufacturing, Open Value Networks, Collaborative Consumption, Collaborative Economy.
-Some of these put forward perhaps more extreme viewpoints than others, but generally there is no need to become overly apocalyptic for readers to understand that a fundamental shift is underway in how we think about doing business.
+There are currently many different economic initiatives that claim to provide an alternative to today's problematic world economy whilst leveraging the highly interconnected world of the 21st century.
+Examples are the Circular Economy, Commons-based Peer production, Peer to Peer business, the Sharing Economy, Open Enterprises, Open Manufacturing, Open Value Networks, Collaborative Consumption, Collaborative Economy.
+Some of these put forward more extreme viewpoints than others, but generally there is no need to become overly apocalyptic for readers to understand that a fundamental shift is underway in how we think about doing business. jBPM NRP aims to support the entire spectrum of potential business models that could emerge from these different approaches.

 jBPM NRP does not necessarily adhere to any specific school of thought, but we view the proliferation of so many similar approaches to economic activity as evidence of a convergence, an inevitable conclusion of today's increasingly technologically interconnected world.
-In this project, we have not given preference to any single one of these approaches, but we would consider it a failure if jBPM NRP does not at least support all of these schools of thought.
+We would consider it a failure if jBPM NRP does not at least support all of these schools of thought.
 We will use the intentionally vague and hopefully slightly more neutral  term "Networked Economy" to refer to this set of economic initiatives and styles that are emerging with today's increasingly technologically interconnected world.

 ## From chain to stream to network

 ## Blurred organizational boundaries and increased horizontal integration.

 ## Collaboration and competition
-Traditionally it was easy to determine when to collaborate and when to compete in the economy.
-Generally competing with an economic agent as if it was our mortal enemy was the safest bet, unless the Enterprise under discussion owned said economic agent.
-However, in the connected world collaboration often has a benefit, and not just a long term benefit.
+Traditionally it was easy to determine when to collaborate and when to compete in the business world.
+Generally the safest bet was to compete with another business as if it was our mortal enemy, unless it could be proven that the Enterprise under discussion owned both businesses.
+However, in the connected world collaboration often has a benefit, and not just a long term benefit but an immediate benefit.
+Collaboration can, paradoxically, give a business the competitive edge.
 Previously unlikely bedfellows now come together to develop shared infrastructure.
 Open Source software clearly illustrates this principle, but world wide mobile network operators are starting to sell their network infrastructures to common third parties shared with competitors.
-It is a crazy world, but the reality is that the rapid advances in technology leaves business leaders with little choice: adapt and collaborate or die.
-The pressure to collaborate forces potential competitors to better refine their offerings, often in such a way that they do not compete anymore.
-Competition is part of human nature and is likely to disappear any time soon.
-However, a much more sophisticated language is required today to clearly distinguish when another participant is a competitor, and when it is actually a business partner.
+For outsiters such a move may seem drastic, but the reality is that the rapid advances in technology leaves business leaders with little choice: adapt and collaborate or die.

+This is not to say that competition will disappear.
+Competition is part of human nature, or even nature itself, some would argue, and is unlikely to disappear any time soon.
+However, the pressure to collaborate forces potential competitors to better refine their offerings, often in such a way that they do not compete anymore, or at least that the domain within which they compete is very clearly defined, and that the differences in their offering are well understood.
+A much more sophisticated language is required today to clearly distinguish when another participant is a competitor, and when it is actually a business partner.
+The reality is that each and every relationship in the networked economy is best understood in terms of give and take, even those with competitors.

 Another very important aspect of competition that is enjoing prominence today is where competition is not free and fair.
-In a previous era, every Enterprise aimed to establish a monopoly, but in today's age of social media, an Enterprises perceived to leveraging its monopoly risk loosing out very badly.
+In a previous era, every Enterprise aimed to establish a monopoly, but in today's age of social media, an Enterprises perceived to leveraging its monopoly risks loosing out very badly.
 Most individuals today understand that increased transparency is likely to result in reduced chances at unfair competition, collusion and discrimination, but what we have in social media and the free and open internet is the possibility of systemic catastrophe, not only for Enterprises but even governments when incriminating information is leaked.

 ## New models of ownership, especially w.r.t. software, data and knowledge.